Common Email Errors

 If emails fail to send from Workbooks, there could be a few reasons causing this.
 Your SMTP server might not be configured to accept messages from Workbooks servers or the authentication type may not be recognised.
 It could also be that the Workbooks server is unable to find your SMTP server using the provided server name or that email credentials within your Workbooks email account are wrong.
 When the SMTP server rejects the message from Workbooks, it often returns a specific SMTP error with a code as shown below, this indicates what the problem is.

 Unfortunately, different servers sometimes use these codes in a different way, making it difficult to identify the exact reason why emails are failing to send.
-This document can be used as a quick reference for common error messages.

 The guide below provides a list of the most common errors experienced by Workbooks users.
 Please select your error from the options below to find out what typically causes it, and steps that you should take to resolve it.